Home > Mac Data Recovery Tips

 If it's in vain or your Mac won't start in Safe Mode, you can restart your Mac into Mac Verbose Mode (Command + V at startup).
 In Verbose mode, you can see a live report of the booting process.

 Then, you'll know which part your Mac gets stuck with.
-Once you find the incompatible programs, you can simply uninstall it in Safe Mode to get the MacBook not booting past Apple logo resolved.
+Once you find the incompatible programs, you can simply uninstall them in Safe Mode to get the MacBook not booting past Apple logo resolved.

 Fix 3.
-Reset your Mac's PRAM and NVRAM
+Reset PRAM/NVRAM

 NVRAM and PRAM are memories used to store setting information.
 They include sound volume, display resolution, startup disk selection, time zone, and recent kernel panic.